Carrot Cookie Bites

 - In a large bowl, cream shortening and brown sugar until light and fluffy.
 Beat in the eggs, buttermilk and vanilla.
 Combine the flour, cinnamon, salt, baking powder, baking soda, nutmeg and cloves; gradually add to creamed mixture.
 Stir in the oats, carrots and pecans.

 - Freeze option: Drop dough by rounded teaspoonfuls onto baking sheets.
 Freeze until firm.
 Transfer cookie dough balls to resealable plastic freezer bag.
 May be frozen up to 3 months.
 To bake, place 2 in. apart on ungreased baking sheets.
 Bake at 375° for 10-15 minutes or until lightly browned.
 Remove to wire racks to cool.
-Yield: 7 dozen.